Interested in hosting a paid commercial shoot at your house?

 Is someone from Subdivision at my house during a shoot?

 Yes, there is a site rep from Subdivision on location for all shoots we oversee.
-The main purpose of this person is to ensure your home is being respected and that it looks as good as new when the crew leaves.
+The main purpose of this person is to ensure your home is being respected at all times and that it looks as good as new when the crew leaves.

 How many days/weeks notice will I have before a shoot at my house?